-HELPLINE: 03000 41 3000 Office: 03000 412412
+HELPLINE: 03000 41 3000 Office: 03000 412412 E-mail:-iask@kent.gov.uk www.kent.gov.uk/iask

-E-mail: iask@kent.gov.uk

-www.kent.gov.uk/iask

-The school's arrangements for supporting pupils with special educational needs in transferring between phases of education or in preparing for adulthood and independent living
+15. Arrangements for supporting pupils with SEND in transferring between phases of education

-At Penshurst CE Primary School, we work closely with the preschool settings used by the pupils before they transfer to us in order to seek the information that will make the transfer as seamless as possible.
+At Penshurst CE Primary School, we work closely with nursery and preschool settings used by the pupils before they transfer to us in order to seek the information that will make the transfer as seamless as possible.